What is croup?

-Croup is an infection of the vocal cords, voice box, windpipe, and bronchi (upper airways of the lungs).
-It is also called laryngotracheobronchitis (lah-ring-goh-tray-kee-oh-brong-KEYE-tis).
-Croup causes these tissues to swell and narrow, making it harder for air to enter and leave the lungs.
-This infection is common in infants and children from three months to three years of age.
-Most children will outgrow croup by the age of five.
+Croup is an infection that causes the throat and upper airways of the lungs to swell and narrow.
+It is also called laryngotracheobronchitis.
+Croup makes it harder for your child to breath.
+This infection is common in infants and children from 3 months to 3 years of age.
 Your child may get croup more than once.

 What are the signs and symptoms of croup?

 - Sore throat or hoarse voice

 - Restlessness or easily becoming tired

 How is croup treated?

 - Moist air may help your child breathe easier.
 If your child has symptoms of croup, take him into the bathroom, close the bathroom door, and turn on a hot shower.
 Do not put your child under the shower.
 Sit with your child in the warm, moist air for 15 to 20 minutes.
 Use a cool mist humidifier in your child's room.
 This may also make it easier for your child to breathe and help decrease his cough.

 - Medicine may be needed to decrease swelling and open your child's airway so it is easier for him to breathe.
 Your child may also need oxygen or IV fluids.
 In rare cases, your child may need a tube placed into his airway to help him breathe.